copperwater/xNetHack/doc/xnh-changelog-10.0.md

 ### Gameplay changes

 - Cursed weapons are no longer immune to breaking when used to force a lock.
+- Chests and large boxes can no longer generate made of bone.

 ### Interface changes